Monsters: The Lyle and Erik Menendez Story: Editing

-Soundtrack
+Music

-Julia and Thomas Newman composed the original score.
-The official soundtrack album was released on various streaming platforms on September 13, 2024, prior to the release of the season.
+Thomas Newman co-composed the original score alongside his daughter, Julia Newman.
+The official soundtrack album, titled Monsters: The Lyle and Erik Menendez Story (Soundtrack from the Netflix Series), was released by Netflix Music on September 13, 2024, featuring 37 tracks of original music.

+The soundtrack also features a selection of licensed songs: "Blame It on the Rain", "Girl I'm Gonna Miss You", and "Girl You Know It's True" by Milli Vanilli, as well as "Don't Dream It's Over" by Crowded House, "Dirty Cash (Money Talks)" by The Adventures of Stevie V, "Ice Ice Baby" by Vanilla Ice, "The Power" by Snap!, "Little Lies" by Fleetwood Mac, "Santa Baby" by Eartha Kitt, and "Rockin' Around the Christmas Tree" by Brenda Lee.

 Release

 The red carpet premiere was held at Grauman's Egyptian Theatre in Los Angeles on September 17, 2024.
-Monsters: The Lyle and Erik Menendez Story was released on Netflix on September 19, 2024.
+All nine episodes were released on Netflix on September 19, 2024.

 Reception

 Audience viewership

 The season debuted at the number-one spot on Netflix worldwide, garnering 12.3 million views (or 97.5 million hours viewed) within four days of its release.
 On its second week, it remained the most-watched series on the platform after earning 19.5 million views (or 153.8 million hours viewed).
 It received 13.1 million views (or 103.6 million hours viewed) on its third week and 8.7 million views (or 68.6 million hours viewed) on its fourth week, demonstrating a modest week-to-week decline and sustained viewer engagement.
 The season remained in Netflix's global Top 10 chart for seven weeks, matching the record set by Dahmer – Monster: The Jeffrey Dahmer Story.
-According to Netflix's Engagement Report for the second half of 2024 (July–December), Monsters: The Lyle and Erik Menendez Story ranked as the third most-watched television series on the platform, accumulating 69.7 million views.
+According to Netflix's Engagement Report for the second half of 2024 (July–December), Monsters: The Lyle and Erik Menendez Story ranked as the third most-watched television series and the most-watched limited series on the platform, accumulating 69.7 million views within three months.

 On the Nielsen Streaming Chart, it debuted as the top one streaming content (both for films and television series) with 1.72 billion minutes watched, and had a 40% rise on its second week with 2.4 billion minutes watched, the highest since Bridgerton in June 2024.